rhea777/Stock-Price/README.md

 # Stock-Price
- Automates capturing prices of various stocks from financial websites and store in an excel for future reference.
+ Automates capturing prices of various stocks from financial websites and stores in an excel for future reference.